DigitalMitford/DM_SiteIndex/howToUpdateSI.md

 a. edits to existing entries
 b. entirely new entries to add
 It may not always be clear which of these are you are working with.
 Always search the full SI carefully to be sure with a proposed “new” entry is really new.
 Here are some search tips:

     * Search for a person by checking for the first few letters of the surname as an xml:id value.
-For example, if the surname is Dagwood, try searching with: `="Dag` This brings up any xml:ids beginning with Dag
+For example, if the surname is Dagwood, try searching with: `="Dag` This brings up any `@xml:ids` beginning with Dag

     * Try just `Dag` in the Find window

     * Try an XPath in the Window, on `//surname[contains(., 'Dag')]`

     * Try searching for parts of names or parts of titles, etc.

 In the process of editing the site index, you may locate duplicate entries there.
 When that happens: